lcreid/infrastructure/README.md

 ## Create a VM

-1. Created a  VMfrom 24.04.3.
+1. Created a  VM from 24.04.3.
 Set macvtap device to: `enp0s31f6`.
 This appears to be a magic number I got from somewhere and use forever.
 2. I asked for 3 GB of RAM.
 3. I asked for 25 GB of disk.
 When creating the disk, _don't_ use the default LVM.
 It just wastes half the space.
 1. _DON'T_ install Docker as part of the installation.
 It will use Snap, which will lead you to no end of grief.
 Don't _ever_ install anything with Snap!